 The good news is that commercial banks and financiers have plenty of cash to lend, sitting atop unprecedented amounts of reserves, thanks to the Federal Reserve’s bond-buying, quantitative easing programs.

 Before 2008, economists used to talk about “excess reserves” and that banks could not lend beyond the restrictions imposed by their reserves, or the capital cushion required by law against loan losses.

 But today the term “excess reserves” has become antiquated, as banks sit atop trillions of dollars in deposits, and are limited only by loan officers’ sentiments.
 Evidently, loan officers like what they see.

 Indeed, “Commercial and multifamily mortgage bankers are expected to close $578 billion of loans backed by income-producing properties in 2021 – a 31% increase from 2020’s volume of $442 billion, according to the Mortgage Bankers Association’s (MBA) newest forecast,” reported Mortgage Orb in early October.

-For commercial building owners, including those in the office market, all of the above suggests it is good time to “lock-in” or borrow long at a good, low rate and then shift potentially rising costs onto tenants to the greatest extent possible.
+For commercial building owners, including those in the office market, all of the above suggests it is a good time to “lock-in” or borrow long at a good, low rate and then shift potentially rising costs onto tenants to the greatest extent possible.

 Some potential hedging steps to take include —